jl-n/open-projection/notes.md

 What makes the Mapbox (and other maps) look nice is the land has shaded contours of elevation, and the land has shaded areas of green to pale to indicate climate

 # Bug tracking:
-- The slight drag glitch issue because of RX (solved by not using RX)
+- The slight drag glitch issue because of RX (solved by not using RX) FIXED
-- The map still dragging when selecting non map items (solved by not using RX)
+- The map still dragging when selecting non map items (solved by not using RX) FIXED
 - The resetting of the map when a new search is made FIXED

 Responsibilities of components: